How to apply the rules for disposable plastic cups and containers

 There are a few exceptions to the rules.

-You are allowed to use single-use plastic products if they can be recycled for food packaging purposes.
+You are allowed to use single-use plastic products if they can be recycled into cups or containers.
 At the moment, this only goes for cups or food packaging made of PET (polyethylene terephthalate).
 You must notify the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT) if you want to make use of this option.
 A condition is that you collect the materials for high-grade recycling yourself.
-The minimum percentage you must collect will increase annually from 75% in 2024 to 90% in2027.
+The minimum percentage you must collect will increase annually from 75% in 2024 to 90% in 2027.

 Care homes and secured institutions are still allowed to use single-use cups and containers.
 This is necessary to comply with hygiene and safety regulations.
 This exception only applies to areas where patients are cared for.
 The ban still applies in public areas of these institutions.